MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/troubleshooting/troubleshooting-sign-in.md

 ### Sandbox Problems

-Generally speaking, you should familiarize yourself with the concept of Sandboxes and how they pertain to Xbox Live.
+You should familiarize yourself with the concept of [Sandboxes](../../test-release/sandboxes/live-sandboxes-nav.md) and how they pertain to Xbox Live.
-You can see more information in the [Xbox Live Sandboxes](../../xbox-live-sandboxes.md) guide.

-Briefly, sandboxes enforce content isolation and access control before retail release.
+Sandboxes enforce content isolation and access control before retail release.
 Users without access to your development sandbox cannot perform any read or write operations that pertain to your title.
 You can also publish variations of service config to different sandboxes for testing.

-Some things to watch out for with regards to sandboxes are discussed below.
+Things to watch out for with sandboxes are discussed below.

 #### Developer account doesn't have access to the right sandbox for run-time access